Mirantis-PS/k0rdent-fluxcd-example/README.md

 # k0rdent FluxCD GitOps repo example

-This repo is generated from the k0rdent GitOps repo template.
+This repo is generated from the k0rdent GitOps repo template for the kcm `0.0.7` version

 ## Change log